d3b-center/OpenPedCan-analysis/analyses/create-subset-files/README.md

 SKIP_SUBSETTING=1 ./analyses/create-subset-files/create_subset_files.sh
 ```

-will skip the subsetting file steps that are implemented in R and only copy files that are included in full (e.g., `pbta-histologies.tsv`) and generate a new `md5sum.txt`.
+will skip the subsetting file steps that are implemented in R and only copy files that are included in full (e.g., `histologies.tsv`) and generate a new `md5sum.txt`.
 This is intended to be used when the only files that need to be updated are those that are copied over without being reduced in size in anyway.